kaszperro/stack-overlang/README.md

 ##

 ## :rocket: Launching
-If you want to create new temporary: `java -jar stack-overlang.jar`
+If you want to create new temporary file use: `java -jar stack-overlang.jar`

 If you want to open existing file use: `java -jar stack-overlang.jar file`